 To me, I had so many hard skills.
 Not to mention soft skills like critical thinking, creative problem solving, and my self-starter “decide and do” personality.
 But none of these fit into the narrow descriptors of resumes and applications.
 What was I missing?
 A college degree.
 It didn’t matter what type, only that I didn’t have one.
 But in my mind, I already had a Masters Degree in Follow Through.
 So while I had measurable skills, without a degree, I was unemployable.

 So, what are employers looking for now?
 Skills.
 Especially ones that answer the question “How can you make me money and solve my problems?”
 I’ve heard from countless employers and HR directors about the number of job seekers lacking business acumen and skills.
 Many college graduates I spoke with felt duped, having attended college and acquired a degree, only to find themselves unemployable and lacking skills.
 They’re making minimum wage and those hefty tuition debt payments are now due.
 And that college degree...many college graduates don’t even use their degree.
 They are working in completely unrelated fields and still paying down debt, sometimes in excess of $150,000.
 This doesn’t even account for the rate of dropout students.

-The more our society finds ways to integrate apprenticeships into the curriculum of high school where youth can explore a variety of industries through business partnerships before making a decision about the next step in their life, the more supported and guided our youth will feel, no matter which path they ultimately choose.
-It is our hope this important message will take root across this country where our joint efforts raise awareness and change takes place through our actions.
+The more we find ways to integrate skill acquisition and apprenticeships into curriculums where youth can explore a variety of industries through the rebirth of high school vocational classes and business partnerships that may lead to full-time employment before deciding on the next step in their life, the more empowered our youth will feel.
+It is our hope this relevant message will take root across this country where our joint efforts raise awareness and change takes place through our actions.

 Thank you for joining our movement!